-CO1 : Relate the various concepts of distribution system.(K1) CO2 : Explicate the design of substations and feeders.
+CO1 : Relate the various concepts of distribution system.(K1) CO2 : Explain the design of substations and feeders.
 (K2) CO3 : Determine the voltage drop and power loss in distribution systems.
-(K5) CO4 : Explicate the protection and its coordination in distribution system.
-(K2) CO5 : Explicate the effect of compensation on power factor improvement & voltage control in distribution systems.
-(K2) distribution systems.
-(R2)
+(K5) CO4 : Explain the protection and its coordination in distribution system.
+(K2) CO5 : Explain the effect of compensation on power factor improvement & voltage control in distribution systems.
+(K2)